 For installing AbiWord & Gnumeric, simply enter the following command in your terminal:

 sudo apt install abiword gnumeric

 That’s all for today.
-Would you like to add some other lightweight applications in this list?
+Would you like to add some other lightweight Linux applications to this list?
 Do let us know!